Mohamedh0/Clamp-Detection/Tail Detection/README.md

-# 🐄 Tail Clamp Detection
+# Tail Clamp Detection

-A YOLOv11-based computer vision system that detects **tail clamps** and **tails** in video footage, measures distances between them, and produces annotated output videos.
+A YOLOv11-based computer vision system that detects **tail clamps** or **internal head of clamps** in video footage, measures distances between them, and produces annotated output videos.

 ---